random3900/studentcorner/README.md

 # Student Website for College

-> Notes, PPTs, links and stuff.
+> Notes, PPTs, links and stuff.Made with Bootstrap 5

 # For contribution read Contributing.md file.